NefrodzV/trader-bot/README.md

 # Trader Bot

-A Node.js that monitors Binance data and sends notifications when certian conditions are met.
+A Node.js that monitors Binance data and sends notifications when certain conditions are met.

 ## 1. 🚀 Features